-The first of three visions revealed the existence of an ever-burning hell populated by demons and the souls of humans.
-These beings have flames shooting out of them as they scream and groan from the intense pain.
-It also apparently stated that people need to believe in the 'immaculate heart" (of Mary) in order to be saved from hell.
-It also declared that the Pope would consecrate Russia toward this 'heart' and that her conversion would come.
+The first visions supposedly revealed the existence of an ever-burning hell populated by demons and the souls of humans.
+It also declared that the Pope would consecrate Russia toward the "immaculate heart of Mary" and that her conversion would come.
 The last secret revealed was that the Pope would be martyred, as well as lesser Catholic leaders and others.

 One of the primary assumptions regarding manifestations of the Virgin Mary is that those who have died are not actually dead, but rather live on as immortal souls in either heaven or hell.
-The belief that the "soul" of a person continues a conscious existence right after death is NOT a doctrine found in the Bible.
-Notice what the wisest human who ever lived had to say on the subject.
+The belief that the "soul" of a person continues a conscious existence right after death is NOT a doctrine found in the Bible (see our article on the immortal soul).

-One way to judge visions (and anyone who claims to be a prophet) is to determine whether or not what they say agrees with prior revelations from God and whether or not they always come true if they are predictions (see Deuteronomy 13:1 - 5; 18:18 - 22).
+One way to judge visions (whether they seem to be from the Virgin Mary or anyone else) is to determine whether or not what they say agrees with prior revelations from God and whether or not they always come true if they are predictions (see Deuteronomy 13:1 - 5, 18:18 - 22).
 If a spirit makes any statements that do not agree with sound Biblical teachings or makes false predictions, then they are not from God.

-Either the visions seen at Fatima were fabricated or what the children saw was NOT literally Jesus' glorified mother for some of the following reasons.
+Either the children lied about seeing visions or what they saw was not literally Jesus' glorified mother Mary for some of the following reasons.

-Praying the rosary in order to enter heaven, or trusting in the 'immaculate heart,' contradicts what the Bible teaches is God's plan for saving mankind (see our article on 'The Plan of Salvation').
+1) Praying the rosary in order to enter heaven, or trusting in the 'immaculate heart,' contradicts what the Bible teaches is God's plan for saving mankind.

-We are NOT to pray to Mary since only God should be worshipped (see Luke 4:8, which cites Deuteronomy 6:13).
+2) We are not to pray to the Virgin Mary since only God should be worshipped (see Luke 4:8, which cites Deuteronomy 6:13).
 It is only through the name of Jesus Christ we are saved (John 14:6, Acts 4:10 - 12).

-Purgatory and an ever-burning hell is a LIE that is NOT taught in the Bible (see our material on Hell and Purgatory)!
+3) Purgatory and an ever-burning hell is a lie that is not taught in the Bible!

-Mary is not alive but DEAD.
-She is unconscious and awaiting the resurrection like ALL the saints.
+4) Mary is not alive but dead.
+She is unconscious and awaiting the resurrection like all the saints.

-The prophecies regarding Russian consecration to the 'immaculate heart,' the martyrdom of the Pope and Catholic leaders, and so on did not happen.
-This means the vision told FALSE prophecies!
+5) The prophecies regarding Russian consecration to the 'immaculate heart,' the martyrdom of the Pope and Catholic leaders, and so on did not happen.
+This means the "virgin" the children supposedly saw told false prophecies!

-There is not a SINGLE Biblical example of dead human beings (not a demon pretending to be one) manifesting themselves in visions to those who are alive.
+6) There is not a single Biblical example of dead human beings (not a demon pretending to be one) like Mary manifesting themselves in visions to those who are alive!